Travancore: Formation and development of Travancore

 Eustachius De Lannoy of the Dutch East India Company surrenders to Marthanda Varma of the kingdom of Travancore after the Battle of Colachel.
 Depiction at Padmanabhapuram Palace.

 In the early 18th century CE, the Travancore royal family adopted some members from the royal family of Kolathunadu based at Kannur, and Parappanad in present-day Malappuram district.
 The history of Travancore began with Marthanda Varma, who inherited the kingdom of Venad (Thrippappur), and expanded it into Travancore during his reign (1729–1758).
 After defeating a union of feudal lords and establishing internal peace, he expanded the kingdom of Venad through a series of military campaigns from Kanyakumari in the south to the borders of Kochi in the north during his 29-year rule.
-This rule also included Travancore-Dutch War (1739–1753) between Travancore and the Dutch East India Company, which had been allied to some of these kingdoms.

-In 1741, Travancore won the Battle of Colachel against the Dutch East India Company, resulting in the complete eclipse of Dutch power in the region.
-In this battle, the Dutch Captain, Eustachius De Lannoy, was captured.
-He later defected to Travancore.
+During his rule occurred the Travancore–Dutch War (1739–1753) between Travancore and the Dutch East India Company, which had been allied to some of these kingdoms.
+In 1741, Travancore won the Battle of Colachel against the Dutch, resulting in the complete eclipse of Dutch power in the region.
+In this battle Travancore forces captured the Dutch Captain, Eustachius De Lannoy; he later defected to Travancore.
 De Lannoy was appointed captain of His Highness' bodyguard and later Senior Admiral ("Valiya kappittan") and modernised the Travancore army by introducing firearms and artillery.
 From 1741 to 1758, De Lannoy remained in command of the Travancore forces and was involved in annexation of small principalities.

 Travancore became the most dominant state in the Kerala region by defeating the powerful Zamorin of Kozhikode in the battle of Purakkad in 1755.
 Ramayyan Dalawa, the prime minister (1737–1756) of Marthanda Varma, also played an important role in this consolidation and expansion.

 On 3 January 1750, (5 Makaram, 925 Kollavarsham), Marthanda Varma virtually "dedicated" Travancore to his tutelary deity Padmanabha, one of the aspects of the Hindu God Vishnu with a lotus issuing from his navel on which Brahma sits.
 From then on the rulers of Travancore ruled as the "servants of Padmanabha" (the Padmnabha-dasar).

-At the Battle of Ambalapuzha, Marthanda Varma defeated the union of the kings who had been deposed and the king of the Cochin kingdom.
+At the Battle of Ambalapuzha, Marthanda Varma defeated the union of the deposed kings and the king of the Cochin kingdom.